davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 #### Submission
 To prove that you have logged in successfully:

-1. Change your password on the server using `passwd`.
-Yep, I will login using the old password just to check.
+1. Change your login password on the server.

 2. Commited and pushed your git repository.
 Make sure your repo is public.